Security Technology & Hardware Businesses for Sale

 Suppressed Rifle Manufacturer

-Manufactures rifles with patented technology that reduces recoil and allows for the production of accurate, quiet, suppressed rifles for individuals and law enforcement, generating revenue on an order basis.
+Manufactures suppressed rifles using patented technology that reduces recoil and produces accurate, quiet firearms, serving individual consumers and law enforcement on an order basis

 Price-